Dynamical Dark Energy in light of the DESI DR2 Baryonic Acoustic Oscillations Measurements: Summary and conclusions

 Companion DESI papers \cite{DESI.DR2.BAO.cosmo,Y3.cpe-s1.Lodha.2025} investigate the time evolution of dark energy using complementary methods, and also report the detection of the dynamical dark energy.
 The level of significance is generally greater in those works because the full Planck measurements are used there, as opposed to the $\theta_*$ information used in this work.
 Moreover, the recent Atacama Cosmology Telescope (ACT) results find that the time evolution of dark energy is still favored when replacing the Planck data with the ACT measurements \cite{ACT:2025tim}.

-Several challenges and open questions remain, for example, systematics may be an issue.
-Future work should focus on carefully quantifying and mitigating such effects to ensure robust cosmological inferences.
-Nevertheless, the level of consistency in these results means that the survival of $\Lambda$ will require multiple independent systematics to conspire in a common direction.

-Looking ahead, forthcoming data will further test and refine these findings.
+Extensive cross‑checks indicate that known systematics cannot mimic the oscillatory pattern in Fig. \ref{fig:wz}.
+Photometric offsets and a possible evolution of the colour–luminosity relation in PantheonPlus can shift $w(z)$ by about $0.03$ at $z\lesssim0.4$ \citep{Brout:2022}, and the $0.04$ mag low–high‑$z$ mismatch removes only a smooth trend in $(w_0,w_a)$ fits when using the DESY5 SNe sample \citep{Efstathiou2025}.
+For the BAO analysis, DESI DR1 analyses bound template‑ and reconstruction‑induced BAO shifts to 0.1\% \citep{DESI2024.III.KP4}.
+All of these effects vary smoothly with redshift: they can tilt or raise the whole $w(z)$ curve but cannot produce the alternating‑sign wiggles we recover.
+The feature therefore remains most naturally interpreted as evidence for genuine dark‑energy dynamics.

+In conclusion, our study finds tentative evidence for departures from \(\Lambda\)CDM using the DESI DR2 data.
+While our results favor a dynamical dark energy interpretation, continued observational and theoretical efforts will be critical in establishing whether these deviations signify new physics or stem from unknown systematics.
 The complete DESI sample, with increased statistical depth and extended redshift coverage, is expected to yield even stricter constraints on dark energy evolution.
 Additional surveys, such as Euclid \cite{Amendola:2016saw} and the Prime Focus Spectrograph (PFS) \cite{PFSTeam:2012fqu}, will deliver complementary BAO and large-scale structure measurements, enabling cross-validation of DESI results.
-Likewise, next-generation CMB projects, including CMB-S4 \cite{Abazajian:2019eic}, will improve knowledge of early-universe physics, strengthening the overall dark energy picture.
+Likewise, next-generation CMB projects will improve knowledge of early-universe physics, strengthening the overall dark energy picture.

-In conclusion, our study finds tentative evidence for departures from \(\Lambda\)CDM using the DESI DR2 data.
-While our results favor a dynamical dark energy interpretation, continued observational and theoretical efforts will be critical in establishing whether these deviations signify new physics or stem from residual systematics.
-The combined power of DESI Y5, forthcoming galaxy surveys, and high-resolution CMB observations will be central to decisively resolving the nature of dark energy and its role in cosmic acceleration.